cleancoder8/itsy-bitsy-url/README.md

 1. Push your code to the GitHub repository.
 2. Import the repository in Vercel.
-3. Ensure the KV database is connected to the project in Vercel (it should be if you created it in the dashboard).
+3. Ensure the Blob store is connected to the project in Vercel.
 4. Vercel will automatically deploy the app.

 ## Project Structure

 - `app/`: Next.js App Router pages and API routes.
-  - `page.tsx`: Landing page.
-  - `[shortId]/page.tsx`: Redirect logic.
-  - `api/shorten/route.ts`: API endpoint to create short URLs.
 - `lib/`: Utility functions.
   - `shortId.ts`: ID generation logic.
-  - `kv.ts`: Vercel KV client and helpers.
+  - `kv.ts`: Vercel Blob client and helpers (Note: named `kv.ts` for legacy reasons, but uses Blob).
 - `components/`: React components.

 ## API